blocksds/sdk/docs/content/setup/additional_libs.md

   JPEG files on GBA with very low resource usage, which also makes it a good library for NDS.

+- [LibDSF](https://github.com/AntonioND/libdsf): Library to render text using the 3D hardware of the NDS.

 Tools:

 - [ptexconv](https://github.com/blocksds/ptexconv): Tool to convert images to